 Allow any community leader, in schools or civil society, to create their own braindate events on any given day, to generate knowledge-sharing around the theme of their choice.

 We’ll start by working this Fall with a few corporate Pioneers who are willing and excited to collaborate in developing a powerful recipe for transforming their culture by integrating knowledge-sharing into their L&D toolkit.
 Then, by 2018, our next step is to launch a set of features on Braindate, that will allow any community leader, in schools or civil society, to create their own braindate events on any given day, to generate knowledge-sharing around the theme of their choice, whether it is refugee integration in London, women-led business in Montreal or leadership development in Beirut.

-And once we’ve accomplished that transformation for ourselves, we’ll be ready to reconnect with my long held dream: we’ll open our own (un)school(s), where children and adults alike will be supported in directing their own learning and leveraging their community as a valid and powerful source of guidance.
+We are also reconnecting with my long held dream: we are working on opening our own (un)school(s), where children and adults alike will be supported in directing their own learning and leveraging their community as a valid and powerful source of guidance.

 Stay tuned, world.
 We’re just getting started.

 Originally published at We Seek — Presented by e180.

 e180 is a social business from Montreal that seeks to unlock human greatness by helping people learn from each other.
 We are the inventors of braindates — intentional knowledge sharing conversations between people, face-to-face.
 Since 2011, e180 has helped thousands of humans in harnessing the potential of the people around them, and we won’t stop until we reach millions.